 LSUS Exhibit Art & Writing Collaboration

-My flash fiction piece, One of the Team, was paired with art in a collaboration with The Shreveport Art Club for an exhibition.
-The display will be open to the public for viewing in the LSUS University Center Gallery in Shreveport until February 28th.
+My flash fiction piece, One of the Team, was paired with art in a collaboration with The Shreveport Art Club for an exhibition at the LSUS University Center Gallery in Shreveport, Louisiana.

 The painting, by Joan Cole, is titled Edges Series #5.

 What I Write

 My stories are about people facing tough times.
 Not all of my books have romance, but when they do the romances are sweet.
 No graphic language, sex, or violence, just plenty of heart tugging emotion and laughing.
 My fiction has a slight to rich southern flavor, depending on the book.
 Two of books feature a main character on the autism spectrum.
 My female leads are strong, if flawed.
 Endings aren’t sugar coated, but I always strive to leave my readers with a sense of hope.